Distributed projected-reflected-gradient algorithms for stochastic generalized Nash equilibrium problems: Convergence under uniqueness of solution

-Now, to ensure that $\mc A$ and $\mc B$ have the properties that we use for the convergence result, we make the following assumption. \begin{assumption} $\FF$ as in \eqref{eq_grad} is monotone and $\ell_\FF$-Lipschitz continuous for some $\ell_\FF>0$. \fineass\end{assumption} Then, the two operators $\mc A$ and $\mc B$ in \eqref{eq_AB} have the following properties.
+To ensure that $\mc A$ and $\mc B$ have the properties for the convergence result, we make the following assumption. \begin{assumption} $\FF$ as in \eqref{eq_grad} is monotone and $\ell_\FF$-Lipschitz continuous for some $\ell_\FF>0$. \fineass\end{assumption} Then, the following holds.